c-grigsby/analysis-of-algorithms/Backtracking/amountCombinations/README.md

-## Implement a backtracking algorithm.
+## Implement a backtracking algorithm

 Given a collection of amount values (A) and a target sum (S), find all unique combinations in A where the amount values sum up to S. Return these combinations in the form of a list.